EdDataScienceEES/tutorial-foodweb-data/index.md

 Species interactions in ecosystems form the basis of many ecological studies, but numbers and names alone are often difficult to interpret.
 When investigating the feeding relations between organisms, ecologists can use **food web networks** and **heatmaps**, which best present datasets that include a list of predator (consumer) species, prey (resource) species, and interaction strength (OR, biomass and density).
 Such visual depiction can be done on `RStudio` via versatile R packages that allow colourful, customizable presentations of data, including (but not limited to) `ggraph` and `ggplot2`.

 In this tutorial, you will learn how to visualize food webs in two formats: **network diagrams** and **heat maps**, along with the necessary **data manipulation** steps beforehand.
 Network diagrams help identify food chains and trophic levels, with nodes representing species and edges showing interactions.
 Heat maps, on the other hand, focus on the strength of interactions between species using color gradients.
 You will first learn how to prepare your data, including organizing species and calculating interaction strength.
 Then, we will create network plots with `ggraph` to highlight predator-prey relationships, followed by heat maps using `ggplot2` to display interaction intensities.
 By the end of this tutorial, you’ll be equipped with the skills to visualize food webs effectively and interpret their ecological significance.
+You’ll also learn how to build functions to simulate species removal and assess its ecological consequences, in terms of trophic isolation.
+These functions help quantify the cascading effects of species loss by identifying isolated species and calculating the extent of trophic disruption.
+By the end of this tutorial, you’ll be equipped with the skills to visualize food webs effectively and statistically interpret species' ecological significance.

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-keenmustard.git" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

-Before you dive into this tutorial, it is recommended you are familiar with the [basic dplyr operations]( https://ourcodingclub.github.io/tutorials/data-manip-intro/ ) and [data visualisation]( https://ourcodingclub.github.io/tutorials/datavis/).
+Before you dive into this tutorial, it is recommended you are familiar with the [basic dplyr operations]( https://ourcodingclub.github.io/tutorials/data-manip-intro/ ), [data visualisation]( https://ourcodingclub.github.io/tutorials/datavis/) and [function building](https://ourcodingclub.github.io/tutorials/funandloops/).

 <a name="section1"></a>